AhmadRK94/RecSys-CF/README.md

  * Neural Network version of EASE (NeuEASE)

 Note: the models are not tuned and the accuracies are just for demonstration.
+Note: im not sure about my negative sampling procedure but the methods implementations are correct.